-Once you’re aware of what you should and shouldn’t be eating, the next step is to stop buying the food you’re trying to avoid.
-Set yourself up for success and throw out the junk processed food that’s screaming “EAT ME” from the cupboard.
+Now that you’re aware of what you shouldn't be eating, set yourself up for success and throw out the processed food that's screaming "EAT ME" from the cupboard.

 When you go to the grocery store, shop the outside of the store.
 Just about every grocery store I've ever been to is organized in the same way.
 The produce, meat, seafood, eggs, and dairy sections are on the outside of the store.
 Stay there and you'll be well on your way to eating a no processed food diet.

 Do everything you can do to avoid the inner aisles that are filled with the crackers, cookies, chips, and the temptations you're trying to avoid!
 If you have to get in there to get something, put your blinders on and don't just "browse" the chip aisle.
 We both know what's going to happen if you do.

 It's amazing how something as simple as a grocery list can help you stay on track.
 Make a list before you go.
 And if you make a meal plan to go with it, bonus points.
 Check out this awesome meal planning bundle for insider secrets and cheat sheets to make healthy eating something you can stick with.